sing-group/compi/docs/source/partial_execution.rst

 Run all the dependencies of a specific task
 -------------------------------------------

-It is possible to run all the dependencies a specific task.
+It is possible to run all the dependencies a specific task, with the ``--before/-bt`` parameter.

 Run the following command to execute the ``pipeline.xml`` file using the example parameters file (``params``) until task ``task-7``.
 This command will run ``task-1``, ``task-2``, ``task-3``, ``task-5`` and ``task-6``.